Violet88github/silverstripe-bugsnag-module/docs/en/readme.md

 ```
 2. After that run one of the following commands
 #### Using Sake
-run the following command in your project root
+run the following command in your project root, replacing these arguments with your own.
 ```bash
 vendor/bin/sake bugsnag_build "repository=https://github.com/Violet88github/bugsnag-module&revision=1.0.0&provider=github&builderName=Sven&appVersion=1.0.0"
 ```
 #### Using the Silverstripe cli script
-run the following command in your project root
+run the following command in your project root, replacing these arguments with your own.
 ```bash
 php vendor/silverstripe/framework/cli-script.php bugsnag_build repository=https://github.com/Violet88github/bugsnag-module revision=1.0.0 provider=github builderName=sven appVersion=1.0.0
 ```

-## Using the BugsnagLogger as the standard error logger
+## Catching unhandled exceptions
 1. Add the following to your configuration yaml
 ```yaml
 SilverStripe\Core\Injector\Injector: